Nude Art

 Olympia by Edouard Manet, painted 1863

-I was taught at art school that Manet’s Olympia (shown above) was one of the first modern nudes in art.
-With no pretence of being an otherworldly goddess, this was a contemporary naked woman staring right back at the viewer.
 Manet was probably prepared for the outrage it caused, having provoked a similar scandal with his “Le Déjeuner sur l’Herbe”.
 I read an interesting article about that painting and the controversy it caused on Artsy.net

-When looking at the nude throughout the history of western art, you can see how the perception of the naked body in art depends on when and where the viewer was from.
+When looking at the nude throughout the history of western art, you have to consider that the perception of the naked body in art depends on when and where the viewer was from.
 The nude becomes more like a dynamic idea, and the forces that alter our perception of the nude are changing all the time.
-In my short career as an artist I have had to reassess my own approach to the subject a couple of times.
+In my short career as an artist I have had to reassess my approach to the subject a couple of times.

 entrance to Marina Abramović exhibition, where visitors have to squeeze between two naked figures